KMER

-KMER (940 AM) is an American radio station broadcasting on 940 kHz and is licensed to Kemmerer, Wyoming.
+KMER (940 AM) is a radio station licensed to Kemmerer, Wyoming, United States.
 It primarily broadcasts a country format, but occasionally broadcasts local high school football and basketball games from Kemmerer as well.
 KMER has national news at the top of the hour and weather during commercial breaks.
 KMER has a sister station KDWY 105.3 FM, which is licensed to Diamondville.

 History

 KMER began broadcasting in April 1963 on 950 kHz.
 The station was owned by Lincoln Broadcasting Company, and had a power of 1,000 watts.
 The transmitter was located near US Highway 30.
 The studios were located at 436 Fossil Butte Drive in Kemmerer.
 Five years later in 1968, the station applied to increase power to 5,000 watts.
 Until 2006, KMER was a daytimer, signing off at local sunset to protect other stations on the frequency.
 The station was sold to Big Wyoming Broadcasting Corporation in 1979.

 KMER's primary coverage area is southwestern Wyoming, including Evanston, Green River, and Rock Springs.

 During its time on 950, the station was an affiliate of the Denver Broncos.

 KMER was also once an affiliate of the Colorado Rockies baseball team.

 The station went through a number of different owners in the 1990s.

 In the 1990s, the station carried a country format.

 In 2004, owner Chaparral Broadcasting sold the station and its sister KDWY to Utah-based Simmons Media.